 I knew Max wouldn't be able to slip his arms into the polo by himself, even though the fit and material were nice and loose, because he's not yet able to move his arms that way.
 But the magnets made it feasible for him to close the front.
 They're powerful, and are drawn to each other with just a nudge; as they connected, they made an encouraging "click!"

 Maybe some people watching this will see a boy struggling to put on a shirt.
 Me, I see only success.
 This is the first time in Max's life he has closed a top by himself, and it was only his third attempt.
-With coaxing from me and his therapists, Max should be able to handle it more smoothly, especially if we get him to use both hands.
 I love how the adaptive shirt enabled him to do a task that's previously been impossible.
 It was one little click of a magnet, one big move toward independence.

 Clothes like these will be a game-changer for our kids.
 Not only will they have more autonomy, they'll better fit in with their peers, given that the clothes have the usual cool, crisp Tommy style.
 As Mindy says, "When you put on something that you feel good in, it affects your confidence and self-esteem."

 What Max had to say: "It works!
 Yeah!"